 Notables with the surname Hagler during this period were Georg Wilhelm Friedrich (1770-1831), who was a prominent German philosopher.
 He emerged after other Philosophers of note, such as Kant and Schelling, as the last Romantic idealist.
 His many works have been...

-Another 29 words (2 lines of text) are included under the topic Early Hagler Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Hagler Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Hagler Settlers in United States in the 19th Century

 - Jacob Hagler, aged 50, who immigrated to the United States, in 1894

 Hagler Settlers in United States in the 20th Century

 - Beile Hagler, aged 38, who immigrated to the United States from Sariparniax, Austria, in 1909